derdudev/gaussEx.sty/README.md

 to "override" the options set by the previous `\SetGexOptions`.

 ## Conflicts with AMSLaTeX
 Due to conflicts with earlier versions of AMSLaTeX, `gauss.sty` globally(!) redefined AMSLaTeX environments like `pmatrix` and `Bmatrix`.
 This is a very ugly solution.
 Hence, `gaussEx.sty` does never globally (re-)define matrix environments and the `\newmatrix` mechanism from `gauss.sty` is now deprecated and not supported anymore.
-Delimiters are now explicitely given by the options `ldelim` and `rdelim`, and users can define _matrix classes_.
+Delimiters are now explicitely given by the options `ldelim` and `rdelim`, and authors can define _matrix classes_.

  Internally, `gaussEx.sty` uses exactly the same rendering mechanism that also `gauss.sty` uses with `\newmatrix` but now privately.